Senior Gear Editor

 Pros: Fast and powerful cafe racer/moped-style electric bike

 To be honest, we’re wary of even calling this thing an electric bike.
-Big and powerful, the only thing that makes the Ride1Up Revv1 an electric bike are the relatively useless pedals.
-However, if you came here looking for a fat-tire electric bike, perhaps a bike with relatively useless pedals is what you are looking for.
+Big and powerful, the only thing that makes the Ride1Up Revv1 an electric bike is the relatively useless pedals.
+However, if you came here looking for a fat tire electric bike, perhaps a bike with relatively useless pedals is what you are looking for.
 If you prefer to use the throttle over pedaling, this is the bike for you.

 CHECK PRICE ON Ride1Up